chrisspencer1013/NHacks_Android/README.md

 - Add photos of rock, paper, and scissors to show what the user and computer chose
 - Refactor -> Pull out common functionality to reusable methods
 - Multiplayer!
 Over bluetooth or wifi!
+- clean up user/computer choice comparison with use of variables